wsv-accidis/tmeit-android/README.md

 på Kungliga Tekniska Högskolan, KTH._

 ## Status
-Version 2.0 has been published to Google Play.
-This version added a search feature to the members list as well as updates for a number of components.
+Version 2.1 has been published to Google Play.
+This version changed the filters for the members list.

 ## Development plan
 This app is still under development but several features are functional and the app is intended